Reference

 - Top rail

-- The horizontal member running along the top of a gate frame, joining the two stiles.
-Caps the gate and carries the upper batten or slat fixings.
+- The bar running across the top of a gate frame, joining the two side bars.
+It caps the gate and holds the tops of the battens or slats.

 - Top roller (guide roller)

-- A pair of rollers fixed to the receive post of a cantilever sliding gate that guide the cantilever rail and carry the gate's weight.
+- On a cantilever gate, a pair of rollers fixed to the post.
+They hold up the cantilever rail and let the gate slide, and they carry the gate's weight.

 - Tubular fence